stefanofa/awesome/README.md

 ## TypeScript

+*   [gmrchk/blobity](https://github.com/gmrchk/blobity) - The cursor is the heart of any interaction with the web.
+Why not take it to the next level? 🚀

 *   [magicuidesign/magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
 Animated components and effects you can copy and paste into your apps.
 Free.
 Open Source.

 *   [clauderic/dnd-kit](https://github.com/clauderic/dnd-kit) - The modern, lightweight, performant, accessible and extensible drag & drop toolkit for React.